aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/expose-geometric-transformations/_index.md

 - [Create 3D Scene Java with Aspose 3D Java](/3d/java/3d-scenes-and-models/)
 - [Embed Texture FBX in Java – Apply Materials to 3D Objects with Aspose.3D](/3d/java/geometry/apply-pbr-materials-to-objects/)

+By following these steps you can efficiently manipulate 3D objects, leverage the full power of the Aspose.3D Java API, and integrate transformations into your applications.

 {{< /blocks/products/pf/tutorial-page-section >}}
 {{< blocks/products/products-backtop-button >}}